Chronoz4Fun/Chronoz4Fun/README.md

 - 👀 I’m interested in Software Engineering, Software Architecture, Computer Science and specifically Machine Learning
 - 🌱 I’m currently learning to be better at Coding in generall
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me by E-Mail: this.Chronoz@gmail.com
+- 📫 How to reach me ...

 <!---
 Chronoz4Fun/Chronoz4Fun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.